TitikshaLohe/Clothing-Brand-Analysis/README.md

 Vrinda Garments wants to create an annual sales report for 2022.
 So that, Vrinda Store can understand its customers and grow more sales in 2023.

 ## Insights:
+* Highest number of sales and orders were recorded in March.
-* Women are more likely to buy compared to men(65%)
+* Women are more inclined to buy things than men (64%).
+* Orders based on age vs gender show Sets and Kurtas are highest selling categories.
-* Maharashtra, Karnataka and Uttar Pradesh are top 3 states
+* The top three states include Maharashtra, Karnataka, and Uttar Pradesh.
-* Adult age group 30-49 year is contributing for maximum sales
+* Adults aged 30-49 years have contributed to maximum sales.
-* 80% orders are made through Amazon
+* 80% of orders are made through the Amazon platform.

 ## Recommendations:
 * Focus on other states to drive more sales and gain more customers by conducting segmented marketing.